typeawoman/typeawoman.github.io/_posts/2020-02-08-Millionaire.md

 It was never on my bucket list.
 I grew up in an environment where being rich was frowned upon.
 So, I never actively strove for money, and instead dedicated myself to more noble goals like traveling and learning.

-But wait. <span style="color:#d40202; font-weight: bold">Why not?</span><!--more-->
+<br>But wait. <span style="color:#d40202; font-weight: bold">Why not?</span><!--more-->

 Besides accepting those established social values around me, personally, <span style="color:#d40202; font-weight: bold">it never occured to me</span> that I <em>could</em> become a millionaire.
 This always seemed like something <em>other</em> people (predominantly male?) achieved. <span style="color:#d40202; font-weight: bold">I never even tried striving for it.</span>

-My entepreneurial ventures have started to question this <em>taken-for-granted</em> mindset.
+<br>My entepreneurial ventures have started to question this <em>taken-for-granted</em> mindset.
 When you think about equity and valuation, you inherently think about money and becoming a millionaire.
 I started to question <span style="color:#d40202; font-weight: bold">why not</span> make <em>becoming a millionaire</em> a more active goal.
 It's not about making money more important to us, but more about where such a <span style="color:#d40202; font-weight: bold">new mindset can take us to. </span>

-It was kind of like that, when I was 21, working for a consulting company as a student and my mentor suggested that I should consider an MBA at Harvard in the future.
+<br>It was kind of like that, when I was 21, working for a consulting company as a student and my mentor suggested that I should consider an MBA at Harvard in the future.

 <em>Harvard…me?!</em>